 This class gear list is extensive for a reason.
 After we are finished at class you will be fully equipped with the tools necessary to operate effectively off grid as well as continue practicing the skills you learn at the class.
 Furthermore, once more advanced classes are introduced (I am in the process of developing these currently) you won’t need any more equipment.
 Also, this list wasn’t just invented for this class; these are all tools and equipment that have proven themselves in the past to be nearly essential for those living out in the bush.

 I’ve included links to many of the items for clarity and also to help you source them, although you can bring whatever you want as long as the items meet the criteria.
+If you aren’t sure if something meets the criteria, shoot me an email and we’ll get it figured out.
 I get no kickback whatsoever if you use these links, I just prefer to go through good small businesses instead of through Amazon.